How to get from Milan to Barolo

 Coming from Milan, the city of Asti comes first and it is the most suitable exit for travelers heading toward the Barbera d’Asti and Moscato wine region, known as Monferrato hills.

-To get to the Barolo wine region, it is necessary to continue on the highway up to Alba and from there continue an extra twenty minutes or so on a secondary road to the village of Barolo.
+To get to the Barolo wine region, though, it is necessary to continue on the highway all the way to Alba and from there continue an extra twenty minutes or so on a secondary road to the village of Barolo.

 Food and wine holidays to Piedmont often stay in wine resorts and hotels laid in the countryside with no access to shops and restaurants within a walking distance.